RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1962**: The British Civic War **began**, which is also called the Third Irish War of Independence, aggravated by the intensification of social contradictions in Britain.

-**1963**: Kennedy  was assassinated.(~~You can't escape it, Kennedy. ƪ(˘⌣˘)ʃ~~)
+**1963**: Kennedy  was assassinated.(~~You can't escape it anyway, Kennedy. ƪ(˘⌣˘)ʃ~~)

 **1963**: The guerrillas of Irish Republican Army(IRA) landed in Britain to execute harassment operations.
-To inspire the confidence among those who support the government, Mosley gave a famous speech in London.(*We shall fight on the beaches*: $\cdots$we shall never surrender.)(~~Churchill: f*ck.~~)(PS: IRA became differentiation gradually over time.
+To inspire the confidence among those who support the government, Mosley gave a famous speech in London.(We shall fight on the beaches$\cdots$*we shall never surrender*.)(~~Churchill: f*ck.~~)(PS: IRA became differentiation gradually over time.
 The organizations which adhere to the name of the IRA are not only Irish separatists but also a large number of long-suppressed groups on the British left.)
 But the black premium Land Rover which is responsible for picking up Mosley after his speech is filled with assassins belonging to IRA.
 Mosley was kidnapped to the outskirt, beaten to death.(~~kibou no hana~~)

 **1963**: British Deputy Prime Minister who belongs to Conservative and Unionist Party(CP), assumed the duties of Mosley.
 British political circles started to eliminate the power of BUF.